 5. Send employment details or a contract

-Although formal contracts aren’t required (more on this later), you do need to send details of the job and the duties to your employee.
+Although formal contracts aren’t always required, you do need to send details of the job and the duties to your employee.

 6. Register as an employer